 Expose your purchases to competition, such as auction sites and the like.
 Ebay and Amazon offer a range of prices for the same product.

 Often people have no idea where their money is going.
 This is made worse because they don’t use cash to buy things, it’s done electronically, we’ve even got contactless payment now.
 Businesses and banks know you’re more likely to spend if there is less friction in the purchasing process, and you’re less likely to keep tabs on how much you’re spending.
 Don’t be fooled, keep a detailed diary of every penny you spend.
 Tot it up at the end of the month.
 What would you consider a good spend, and what would you consider wasted.
 Improve this ratio going forward.

 Also check purchase receipts, change and bank/card statements.
-The amount of times I’ve discovered someone has overcharged me, or not given the correct change.
+The amount of times I’ve discovered someone has overcharged me, or not given the correct change, is surprisingly frequent.
 It can mount up, so be vigilant.

 Pay off debt first

 Pay off debt as a matter of priority because generally interest on debt is higher than any interest earned on savings.
 Have just enough rainy day money for emergencies in the bank as a safeguard if you must, but if you need money later, then you can always borrow it at that point.
 This is the best piece of advice I’ve ever been given, personally.